scalenc/opensearch-mapping-ts/README.md

 - OpenSearch v1
 - Elasticsearch v7

+The library does not have any (peer-) dependency to the clients of Elasticsearch (https://github.com/elastic/elasticsearch-js) or OpenSearch (https://github.com/opensearch-project/opensearch-js).
+However, as these share the same interface, the library can be used with both of them.

 ### Migration

 For compatibility reasons, there are aliases for all entities that allow using the Elasticsearch flavoured decorators,